ujitkumar1/ramranger/readme.md

 ### Usage:

-To run the application, execute the following command in the current working directory
+To run the application, execute the following command in the src directory

 <u>Command</u>